sb-olr/DSR-rossmann-competition/README.md

 This mini competition is adapted from the Kaggle Rossman challenge.

 ## Setup environment
 Create a new environment and install the required libraries.
+This project was developed in Python 3.9.
 ```angular2html
 pip install -r requirements.txt
 ```